pedromzadeh/hopper/README.md

 2. time, in hours, of the measurement $t$.

 # Processing a Simulation Run
 The `analysis` package defines all the post-simulation processing we need.
 It acts on the raw position trajectory to compute velocity and acceleration time series.
 It then creates an acceleration field in the xv- phase-space.
 We compute the acceleration footprint by averaging this field over thousands of simulations.
-Play with the notebook `notebooks/ray_tracing.ipynb` to see the various stages of post-simulation processing.
+Play with the notebooks `processing/ray_tracing.ipynb` and `processing/streams.ipynb` to generate paper figures!

 > [!WARNING]
 > You must run the Jupyter notebook in the `conda` environment we created above since it needs the `analysis` package.
 See this [stackoverflow thread](https://stackoverflow.com/questions/39604271/conda-environments-not-showing-up-in-jupyter-notebook) for further instructions.